The UK's best pubs with rooms

 The Wheatsheaf Inn, Cotswolds

-As glam as it is cosy, former coaching inn The Wheatsheaf Inn, set in a restored 17th-century Cotswold stone building, has three log res, as well as a wood-burning stove in the snug.
+As glam as it is cosy, former coaching inn The Wheatsheaf Inn, set in a restored 17th-century Cotswold stone building, has three log fires, as well as a wood-burning stove in the snug.
 Get comfortable with some craft beer or a bottle of wine from the 300-strong list.
 There’s culinary clout too; chefs Anthony Ely (previously at The Square) and Humphrey Fletcher (River Café) create seasonal dishes such as Wiltshire lamb rump with white beans, peppers and salsa verde.

 Lord Crewe Arms Hotel, Blanchland